ngaeta/Donkey-Kong-C-/README.md

 in general the good C ++ standards (at least the ones I know).
 I used the SDL library for rendering.

-There are a gameplay video on Youtube: https://youtu.be/_Fgp9DIq6dc
+There is a gameplay video on Youtube: https://youtu.be/_Fgp9DIq6dc